andre-st/amazon-wishless/README.md

 XSLT runs queries against the XML-file and feeds the result into templates with placeholders.
 The web-browser automatically loads and processes the XSLT and CSS files for `wishlist.xml`.
 XML, XSLT and CSS are supported by modern web-browsers out of the box.

-**Remarks:**

-One could do the filtering through the XSLT-file too, but tracking changes wouldn't work properly anymore (with just 1 XML-file at least).

 ## Feedback